 Statistically, it's safe to say that only 30 percent to 40 percent of Farmer's students will advance to basic algebra.

 Community colleges nationwide labor under the weight of ill-prepared students.
-Some colleges estimate that nearly every student is unprepared in math, reading or writing -- or all three.

 Consider the sheer magnitude of California's problem: